-You also can do the following during the Medicare open enrollment period in 2020 (or in any year):
+You can also do the following during the Medicare open enrollment period in 2021 (or in any year):

-Actually, there are two open enrollment periods that allow you to make changes to your Medicare Advantage plan for 2020.
+There are two open enrollment periods that allow you to make changes to your Medicare Advantage plan for 2021.

 One change you can’t make during this open enrollment period is to go from Original Medicare to Medicare Advantage coverage.

 Is there a Medicare Part D open enrollment period for 2021?

 Yes, there is an open enrollment period for Medicare Part D coverage that runs from Oct.
 15 to Dec.
 7 every year.
 Between those dates, you can: